 A Brief History Of Atomic Swaps

-Before we dive any deeper into how atomic swaps work, let’s take a minute to cover some history.
+Before we dive any deeper into answering what is an atomic swap, let’s take a minute to cover some history.

 The idea of trustless, peer-to-peer trades of cryptocurrency has been a topic of public discussion since at least 2012.
 For instance, a developer named Sergio Demian Lerner created the first draft of a trustless exchange protocol in July 2012.
 While this was a good start, the idea was not yet fully fleshed out.

-Later, in May 2013, Tier Nolan provided the first full account of a procedure for atomic swaps.
+Later, in May 2013, Tier Nolan provided the first full account of a procedure for atomic swapping.
 Tier Nolan is widely credited with being the inventor of atomic swaps.

 At that point, the idea of an atomic swap was little more than that-- an idea.
 While everyone recognized the benefits such a trading mechanism would bring, no one had written the code to make atomic swaps possible.

 Just one year after Tier Nolan presented the idea of an atomic swap protocol, in May 2014, Komodo’s Lead Developer jl777 wrote the code that allowed some of the very first peer-to-peer swaps.
 At first, jl777’s code only permitted atomic swaps between a select few assets, all based on the UTXO model.
 Soon, jl777 developed a method of atomic swaps that allowed Nxt assets to be exchanged with Bitcoin.
 The code was eventually extended to allow atomic swaps between any Bitcoin-protocol coins.